jruby/jruby.github.io/_posts/2023-06-22-jruby-history-and-future-on-hostingadvice.markdown

 ---
 layout: post
-title: Updated interview by HostingAdvice.come with Charles Oliver Nutter
+title: Updated interview by HostingAdvice.com with Charles Oliver Nutter
 ---
 Three years later we have a new interview with JRuby developer Charles Oliver Nutter by [HostingAdvice.com](https://www.hostingadvice.com/)!
 This time we talk about the